Ricky Aguiar

-Ricky Leon Aguiar (born 17 March 2001) is an English professional footballer who plays as a midfielder for Horsham on loan from club York City.
+Ricky Leon Aguiar (born 17 March 2001) is an English professional footballer who plays as a midfielder for club Worthing.

 Career

 After playing for Shoreham, Lewes and Worthing, Aguiar signed for Swindon Town in August 2021.
 He moved on loan to Chippenham Town in October 2021.

-In July 2022, Aguiar extended his contract with Swindon until the summer of 2025.
+In July 2022, Aguiar extended his contract with Swindon Town until the summer of 2025.
 He moved on loan to Torquay United in January 2023.
 He returned to Worthing in July 2023 on a season-long loan but, in January 2024, was recalled by his parent club.

 Aguilar joined York City for an undisclosed fee in July 2024.
 On 7 November 2025, Aguiar joined National League South club Horsham on loan until January 2026.
+The loan was extended for a further month on 12 January and then again on 13 February.
+In March 2026, he joined Eastleigh on loan until the end of the season.
+On 11 May 2026, it was announced that Aguiar would leave York City at the end of his contract.

+On 21 July 2026, Aguiar agreed to return to Worthing following their promotion to the National League.